 Regularly take lengthy journeys?
-Here are 10 great cars to consider
+Here are 10 great cars you could consider

-Improvements in engineering and technology mean even the humblest supermini is capable of undertaking any length of trip you care to ask of it, but those who regularly cover long distances are likely to hanker for something that’s capable of eating up the miles in supreme comfort, and with a decent smattering of driver aids and other tech features.
+Improvements in engineering and technology mean even a supermini is capable of undertaking any trip you care to ask of it, but those who regularly cover big distances are likely to want something that’s capable of eating up the miles in supreme comfort, and with a decent array of driver aids and tech.

 But it’s no use a car being comfortable if it’s going to cost you the Earth to fuel, though.
-So our 10 best cars for long-distance driving combine both refinement and efficiency, helping ensure you arrive at your destination(s) both unruffled, and without having spent a painful amount on petrol or diesel.
+So our 10 best cars for long-distance driving combine refinement and efficiency, helping you arrive unruffled, but without having spent a painful amount on petrol or diesel.

-Speaking of which, while diesel cars will undoubtedly return greater fuel efficiency than a like-for-like petrol car, we appreciate some people may not be too keen on a car that requires the black pump, so have included a variety of powertrains here – including an electric car or two.
+Speaking of which, while diesel cars return great fuel efficiency, we appreciate some may not be keen on a car that requires the black pump, so have included a variety of powertrains here – including an electric car or two.

 1. Skoda Superb